fxbriol/fxbriol.github.io/_pages/about.md

 * I am organising this year's [UCL IMSS Annual Lecture on Computational Statistics and Machine Learning](https://imss2026.github.io), with Dr Lester Mackey as keynote speaker.
 This will be followed by the two-day [London Meeting on Computational Statistics](https://fsml-ucl.github.io/CSMLworkshop2026/) at the London Mathematical Society.

-* Congratulations to my postdoctoral researcher [Harita Dellaporta](https://haritadell.github.io) for her first major grant success for a project entitled 'Reliable insights from scientific simulations'.

-* Congratulations to my PhD student [Masha Naslidnyk](https://mashanaslidnyk.github.io) who has been awarded a two-year EPSRC-funded fellowship for her project on 'Probabilistic AI for spatiotemporal mapping of tumour evolution'.
+* Congratulations to my postdoctoral researcher [Harita Dellaporta](https://haritadell.github.io) for her first major grant success for a project entitled 'Reliable insights from scientific simulations', and to my PhD student [Masha Naslidnyk](https://mashanaslidnyk.github.io), who has been awarded a two-year EPSRC-funded fellowship for her project on 'Probabilistic AI for spatiotemporal mapping of tumour evolution'.

 * I have joined the organisers of the 'One World Approximate Bayesian Inference' (OWABI) online seminar series.
 See [here](https://warwick.ac.uk/fac/sci/statistics/news/upcoming-seminars/abcworldseminar/) for future talks.